mondoohq/docs/docs/platform/start/organize/workspaces.md

 To find an asset in the workspace type characters in the **Search in Workspace** bar at the top-right corner of the page.
 To learn about searching in Mondoo, read [Search Your Inventory](/platform/intel/search/).

-To see all the cases in the workspace, select **Cases** in the side navigation bar.
-To learn about cases in Mondoo, read [Track and Fix Findings with Cases and Your Ticket System](/platform/cases/overview/).
+To see all the tickets in the workspace, select **Ticketing** in the side navigation bar.
+To learn about ticketing in Mondoo, read [Track and Fix Findings with Ticketing](/platform/ticketing/overview/).

 ## Manage workspaces